jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

   </div>
 </div>

-**Note**: While receiving signals from space you have to deal with the [Doppler effect](https://en.wikipedia.org/wiki/Doppler_effect), i.e., periodically adjust the frequency to center the signal as it moves.
+**Note**: While receiving signals from space you have to deal with [Doppler effect](https://en.wikipedia.org/wiki/Doppler_effect), i.e., periodically adjust the frequency to center the signal as it moves.

 ## ISS Signals